Arkamito-Sen/Arkamito-Sen/README.md

 ### Hello, I am Arkamito Sen  👋

-- 🔭 I’m currently working on a Project of designing a Welding Robotic arm.
+- 🔭 I’m currently working on a Industrial Project of designing a Welding Robotic arm.
 - 🌱 I’m currently learning Fusion 360.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...